Aftercare

 My piercer didn’t mention downsizing.
 Is it still necessary?

 Yes.
-Unfortunately not every studio mentions it: but it’s one of the most universally agreed-upon steps in the APP piercing aftercare standards.
-If your piercer didn’t bring it up, you can still go back in at 6–8 weeks and ask for a downsize appointment.
-Most studios charge very little or nothing for this.
+Unfortunately not every studio mentions it, but it is one of the most widely agreed-on steps in professional aftercare.
+If your piercer did not bring it up, you can still go back in at around 6 to 8 weeks and ask for a downsize check.

 The flat back disc feels like it’s sinking in.
 Is that normal?

-No: this means the post is too short, not too long.
-If the back disc appears to be embedding into the skin, go to your piercer as soon as possible.
-Do not wait.
-This is a sign that the post length was undersized for your anatomy, or that swelling returned unexpectedly.
+No. That usually means the post is too short, not too long.
+If the back disc appears to be embedding into the skin, go to your piercer as soon as possible and do not wait.
+Swelling may have returned or the post length may be wrong for your anatomy.

 Can I downsize to a ring at the same time?

-No. Even if you want to wear a ring eventually, downsize to a shorter post first, let the piercing continue healing at the correct length, and switch to a ring only when fully healed (typically 9–12+ months for cartilage).
-Rings move constantly during healing and create irregular channels.
+No. Even if you want to wear a ring eventually, downsize to a shorter post first, let the piercing continue healing at the correct length, and switch to a ring only once it is fully healed.

 Need help figuring out the right downsize length for your specific piercing and anatomy?